-The onStartup method of the ServletContainerInitializer will be invoked when the application is coming up before any of the listener's events are fired.
+The onStartup method of the ServletContainerInitializer will be invoked when the application is coming up before any of the servlet listener events are fired.

-The ServletContainerInitializer's onStartup method get's a Set of Classes that either extend / implement the classes that the initializer expressed interest in or if it is annotated with any of the classes specified via the @HandlesTypes annotation.
+The onStartup method of the ServletContainerInitializer is called with a Set of Classes that either extend / implement the classes that the initializer expressed interest in or if it is annotated with any of the classes specified via the @HandlesTypes annotation.